 When a user accesses the custom URL, the user will be redirected to the configured SAML URL for the login and validation.
 The IDentity Provider (IDP), returns back SAML response specific to the user after login validation.
 The SAML response will be decoded based on the certificate file uploaded in Zoho.

 If the response indicates successful authentication, the user session is initiated in Zoho.

 SAML Registration Process:

-The configuration details for the SAML are generally provided by the third party provider or a SAML supported system like Active Directory.
+The configuration details for the SAML are provided by the third party Identity provider (IDP) or a SAML supported system like Active Directory.